 From Darcy's investigation and confrontation in Kent, he discovered that Mr. Collins had in fact eloped with Miss Bingley to Scotland before her mother could interfere.
-Mrs. Bingley paid him to disappear from England for ever.
+Mrs. Bingley paid him to disappear from England forever.
 But Collins returned this year.
-He was bidding his time, wanting to claim back Miss Bingley, who was still legally married to him.
+He was biding his time, wanting to claim back Miss Bingley, who was still legally married to him.
 Mr. Collins never talked of an olive branch, of marrying one of the Bennet sisters.
 That was only Mrs. Bennet's imagination.
 Mrs. Bennet's talk led to Miss Bingley's anger.
 Miss Bingley sent for Mr. Collins early that fateful morning to discuss.
-But Mr. Collins hoped for a warm reunion with his wife but he had wandered off to the wrong guest chamber in Netherfield.
+But Mr. Collins hoped for a warm reunion with his wife, but he had wandered off to the wrong guest chamber in Netherfield.

 Jane and Bingley married quickly after Collins resigned from the church and left with Miss Bingley to Ireland.
 Mrs. Collins's marriage was not a happy one.
 She soon got tired of Ireland's savage community.
 They returned to London after a few months and lived far beyond their means.
 While Mr. Bennet remained healthy, the fortune of the Collins dwindled rapidly.
 The Collins constantly argued about money.
-One day they bashed each other's head so badly that both of them had to be committed to bedlam.
+One day they bashed each other's head so badly that both of them had to be committed to Bedlam.

 It was sad for Bingley to see his sister with such a fate.
 But his loving wife helped him through the ordeal.
 The Bingleys moved to Derbyshire and lived within 10 miles of Pemberley.
 They lived happily afterwards.

 And Darcy was not disappointed by Elizabeth's bites.
 She loved to bestow them all over his body, especially on Sunday evening when they had nothing better to do.